pchapin/solarium/README.md

   version.
 It suffers from repeatedly creating and joining with threads and thus incurs significant thread management overhead.

++ Rust: A Rust version of the solar system simulator.

 + Scala: The main Solarium application in Scala.

 + Serial: This version is entirely serial.
 It can be used as a baseline against which timings of